PRE-NUP – WHAT’S THAT ? DO I NEED ONE ?

 These don’t have to be long or complicated documents.
 The aim is to record what can be agreed amicably straight away, to cover what would happen if you ever did split up:-

-- Do you get to keep the property you brought into the relationship ?
+- Do you get to keep the property and assets you brought into the relationship ?

 - Do you have to financially support one another after separation ?

 - How do you split anything held in joint names ?

 - Do you have to share any debts ?